-The DINOS steps further away, trying again to create distance.
-Any anthropologists (or kindergartner) can read the clear body language in play from DINOS.
-Observe: no eye contact or smiling, they are facing away from MDIF, perhaps glancing frantically around themselves, looking for an escape.
+The DINOS owner steps further away, trying again to create distance.
+Any anthropologist (or kindergartner) can read the clear body language in play from the DINOS team.
+Observe: no eye contact or smiling, they are facing away from MDIF, glancing frantically around, looking for an escape.

-And, without fail, MDIF calls out their cheerful, pleading battle cry, “My dog is friendly!”
-Usually this is received by the back of the DINOS as they jog away.
+And, without fail, MDIF calls out their cheerful battle cry, “My dog is friendly!”
+Their plea is received by the back of the DINOS team as they jog away.

-Then, often followed by a hurt look, the MDIF mutters, “What’s your dog’s problem?”
+Then, with a hurt look, the MDIF mutters, “What’s your dog’s problem?”

-The DINOS, shaken, wonders why they are working so hard on improving their dog’s manners when the humans around them have the social skills of, well, a dog with no social skills.
+The DINOS owner, shaken, wonders why they are working so hard on improving their dog’s manners when the humans around them have the social skills of, well, a dog with no social skills.

 A brief interlude from the author: